 According to the 2020-2025 Dietary Guidelines, we should choose foods that are full of nutrients but limited in saturated fat.
 Saturated fat raises the levels of LDL cholesterol—the "bad" cholesterol.
 This in turn raises our risk of heart disease.

 Saturated fats occur naturally in many foods such as meat and dairy products.
 Beef, lamb, pork and poultry (with the skin on) contain saturated fats, as do butter, cream and cheese made from whole or 2% milk.
-Plant-based foods that contain saturated fats include coconut, coconut oil and cocoa butter, as well as palm oil and palm kernel oil (often called tropical oils).
-For those 2 years and older, intake of saturated fat should be limited to less than 10 percent of calories per day by replacing them with unsaturated fats.
+Plant-based foods that contain saturated fats include coconut, coconut oil, palm oil and palm kernel oil.
+The top sources of saturated fat in the U.S. diet include sandwiches (such as burgers, tacos, and burritos) followed by desserts and sweet snacks.

-Read the Nutrition Fact Label for the fat content of a food.
+Read the Nutrition Facts Label for the fat content of a food.
 To make an informed decision, choose foods with unsaturated fats and little or no saturated or trans-fat.
 Recipes are a good place to start.
 Try recipes that use oil instead of butter, shortening, margarine or lard.
-Other suggestions include:
+Other suggestions from MyPlate include:

-- Reduced the amount of whole milk and full-fat dairy foods and dairy desserts you consume.
+- Reduced the amount of whole milk and full-fat dairy foods and dairy desserts consumed.

 - Build meals around protein foods that are naturally low in saturated fat such as beans, peas, and lentils, as well as soy foods, skinless chicken, seafood, and lean meats.

-- Switch from butter and cream cheese on your toast to a nut butter or a spread of avocado and a squeeze of lemon.
+- Switch from butter or cream cheese on toasted bread or bagels to a nut butter or a spread of avocado with a squeeze of lemon.
 These spread options contain healthier fats.

-- Order baked or steamed options instead of fried foods, especially deep-fried foods.
+- Order baked or steamed options instead of fried foods.
 A dash of hot sauce or a spoonful of salsa adds flavor without adding fat.